Are you feeling a little low this winter? Find out how your dog could be the answer to beating the winter blues

 Bring the sunshine indoors

 There are many things you can implement to improve your mood and beat the winter blues.
 For example, why not bring the sunshine indoors with light therapy?
 Light therapy is a form of therapy used to trick your brain into producing the chemicals that make us feel good.
 Light therapy usually involves a lamp that emits bright, white light, and functions to lessen the effects of sunlight deprivation in darker months and regulates our circadian rhythm.
 Plus, you could also start eating a little healthier and meditating or practicing a more consistent exercise regime to get your own daily dose of self-producing endorphins.

 However, did you know, the answer to beating your sadness could simply be down to spending more time with your dog?
 Unlike any other animal, your dog has been bred and domesticated to work alongside humans, and are experts at reading human emotion, and serving as the best companions we could ever wish for.
 Whether you’re going through a breakup, lost a spouse, or simply just waiting for the winter months to pass, your dog could be the surprising solution to many of your problems.
-I’ve had so many days where I feel like things will not get better and I can only see darkness, then I simply take my dog out for a walk, and things don’t seem so bad after all – and I soon feel at peace and can see things with more clarity than before.
+We've had so many days where we feel like things will not get better and we can only see darkness, then we simply take our dog out for a walk, and things don’t seem so bad after all – and we soon feel at peace and can see things with more clarity than before.

 5 ways your dog can help you reduce loneliness